xinhuixu/xinhuixu.github.io/_posts/2024-12-16-FB-Roommates.md

     path: assets/img/FB Roommates Cover 1200x630 (1).png
     alt: Screenshot of a frame of FB Roommate's prototype.

-description: User research and product prototype for a new way to connect people looking for roommates,
+description: User research and product prototype for a new way to connect people looking for roommates.

 ---